 Innovative application of IT infrastructure, Managed Services, data analytics, multiscreen communication, secure network and data flow, a point to point reserve network, CCTV cameras, and biometric scanning has enabled the reduction of incursions into the reserve by 68%.

 Before the Connected Conservation pilot project was implemented in 2016, the nature reserve lost rhinos to poaching at a rate of one per week.

 Our Connected Conservation solution nullified the risk completely.
 It provided real-time intelligence to enable preventative action against poachers.

 Poaching in the reserve dropped by 96% in its first year.
-And, in the last two years, zero poaches.
+And, in 2017 and 2018, there were zero rhinos poaches.